 As of December 31, 2023, approximately 35.2% of our ABR came from properties in our top five states: Texas (9.7%), Michigan (8.4%), Illinois (6.2%), Wisconsin (5.9%), and California (5.0%).
 These geographic concentrations could adversely affect our operating performance if conditions become less favorable in any of the states or markets within which we have a concentration of properties.
 We can provide no assurance that any of our markets will grow, will not experience adverse developments, or that underlying real estate fundamentals will be favorable to owners and operators of industrial, healthcare, restaurant, retail, and office properties.
-A downturn in the economy in the states or regions in which we have a concentration of properties, or other conditions, could adversely affect our tenants' businesses caused by adverse economic, regulatory, or other conditions, could adversely affect our tenants operating businesses in those states and impair their ability to pay rent to us, which, in turn could materially and adversely affect us.
+A downturn in the economy in the states or regions in which we have a concentration of properties, or markets within such states or regions, or a slowdown in the demand for our tenants' businesses caused by adverse economic, regulatory, or other conditions, could adversely affect our tenants operating businesses in those states and impair their ability to pay rent to us, which, in turn could materially and adversely affect us.